DagmarMpheio/DagmarMpheio/README.md

 Seja Bem-vindo ao meu github **Aprendendo Novas Tecnologias!**

 #### Description

-I'm student of Computer Science
+I'm student of *Computer Science and Engineering*.

 <!--
 **DagmarMpheio/DagmarMpheio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.